E-Space

 The 3R’s

-• Reduce
+Reduce

-Choose products that help prevent waste generation.
 Reduce waste by selecting items with minimal packaging that can be used efficiently and then recycled.

-• Re-use
+Re-use

 Re-use containers, packaging or waste products, wherever possible.

-• Recycle
+Recycle

-Recycle waste material into useable products, wherever possible
+Recycle waste material into useable products, wherever possible.

 Carbon Footprint Reduction Targets